Finding the Mean, Median, Mode and Range

 It just happens that the two middle numbers are equal.
 Thus, their average will simply be the number itself.

 - For the mode, find the elements of the set that appears more often.
 It looks like we also have a tie!
-Both −5 and 0 repeat itself twice.
-The modes then are −5 and 0.
+Both − 5 and 0 repeat itself twice.
+The modes

 - The range is computed as follows:

 Remember that two negative signs turn out to be positive.
 Make sure that you always remember this simple rule to prevent any unnecessary algebraic mistake.

 Example 5: Find the mean, median, mode, and range for the following list of values

 This example contains a set wherein all numbers have two decimal places.
 The rule of thumb is to ensure that any results of our computations must also be rounded off to the same decimal places.
 Again, it wouldn’t hurt if you ask an advice from your teacher how many decimals to round off as this part of the solution may be open to different interpretations.

 - Finding the mean: